BattletechModders/MechEngineer/README.md

 * Settings and Modding
   * players can disable some of the restritions
   * modders can add more components using CustomComponents
+  * add engines using the generate.pl script in engine_generator
   * there are additional settings like factional accounting or partical weight savings for structure and armor components
   * see [Settings Source Code](https://github.com/CptMoore/MechEngineer/blob/master/source/MechEngineerSettings.cs) for all available settings